nateKlaux/Naviga.Docs/CSR_Guide/csr-guide_payment-billing.md

 #### Update a payment method

-You can update the payment methods only of subscriptions enrolled in auto-renew.
+You can update the payment methods only of subscriptions in auto-renew.

 This feature allows you to update a payment method (e.g. switching credit cards) or change a payment method (e.g. switch from a credit card to a bank account).